davisenra/infuse/README.md

 # Infuse 🍃

-*A minimal PSR-11 implementation.*
+_A minimal PSR-11 implementation._

 ## Features

 - ✔️ Autowiring (powered by Reflection)
 - ✔️ Simple API (only 3 methods)
 - ✔️ Container can be built from definitions
-- ✔️ Singleton pattern
+- ✔️ Singletons
 - ✔️ Detects circular dependencies
 - ⏳ Compilable for production
 - ⏳ PHPStan generics support for container bindings